-(a) always closing your browser when you have finished your user session;
+- always closing your browser when you have finished your user session;

-(b) always ensuring others cannot access your personal information and emails if you use a public computer; and
+- always ensuring others cannot access your personal information and emails if you use a public computer; and

-(c) never disclosing your user name and password to third parties.
+- never disclosing your user name and password to third parties.

 A 'cookie' is a small data file placed on your machine or device which lets St Vincent’s Health Network identify and interact more effectively with your computer.
 While cookies allow a computer to be identified, they do not contain personal information about a specific individual.

 St Vincent’s Health Network may provide links to third party websites.
 These linked sites may not be under our control and St Vincent’s Health Network is not responsible for the content or privacy practices employed by those websites.
 Before disclosing your personal information on any other website, we recommend that you carefully read the terms and conditions of use and privacy statement of the relevant website.

-- Accessing and amending your personal information
+Accessing and amending your personal information

 You can contact St Vincent’s Health Network about any privacy issues as follows: